lino-framework/book/docs/dev/about/why.rst

 Why should a developer choose Lino?
 ====================================

+As a professional Python developer you may ask why it would be worth to use Lino as your framework for writing applications for your customers.

 As an **independent developer** you can use the Lino framework for making money.
 You write and maintain a Lino application for your customers, and they pay you for your service.
 Lino is free software, but most people nowadays